-5.14.3 Statements by the seller
+Statements by the seller

-Liability could potentially extend to the seller of shares or a business in relation to pre-contractual statements or representations made to the purchaser about the target company, given that the seller has special knowledge of the target company and the parties are in a 'special relationship'.
+Liability could potentially extend to the seller of shares or a business in relation to pre-contractual statements or representations made to the purchaser about the target company, given that the seller has special knowledge of the target company and the parties are in a "special relationship".

-If a purchaser is making a claim under common law based on a negligent misstatement, it is likely that it will also bring a claim for misrepresentation under the Misrepresentation Ordinance.
-Misrepresentation may be easier to prove than a negligent misstatement, because the Misrepresentation Ordinance places the onus on the maker of the statement to prove that it had reasonable grounds to believe and did believe in the truth of the statement.
+If a purchaser is making a claim under common law based on a negligent misstatement, it is likely that it will also bring a claim for misrepresentation under section 3 of the Misrepresentation Ordinance.
+Misrepresentation may be easier to prove than a negligent misstatement because section 3 of the

+Misrepresentation Ordinance places the onus on the maker of the statement to prove that it had reasonable grounds to believe and did believe in the truth of the statement.
 However, whereas an action for negligent misstatement can be founded on statements of fact, advice and opinion, a misrepresentation claim can only be based upon statements of fact.
 In practice, the purchaser is likely to make both claims, as well as to sue for breach of contract.